AndreasGeorgopoulos/predict-blockbuster/README.md

 At this project a comprehensive model is developed in order to predict local box-office receipts of any movie screened in the U.S. prior to its official released date using open data sources.

 ### Data Acquisition
+`jkhjhlkjlkjlk`
 Most of the movie data is acquired using several Application Programming Interfaces as well as through screen scraping of two specialized open data sources: The International Movie Database and The Numbers.
 Some auxiliary information is also extracted from Box Office Mojo and Fxtop websites.
+The main code for the this part is presented in the `asdsadasda` file.
+1. Generate a list of movies with provided gross revenues in the U.S. from [thenumbers.com]() website.
+2. Having a list of movies, additional data is extracted by generating screen scraper algorithms for IMDb as well as using IMDb API's database.
+More specifically, for each movie the following data is acquired:
+- URL at IMDb website
+- Movie ID at IMDb website
+- Genre
+- Released Date
+- Country
+- Duration
+- Leading Actors IDs and Names, List of all
+- Directors IDs and Names
+- Production Studios IDs and Names
+- Production Budget
+- Domestic USA Gross
+- Plot keywords
+- Number of trailers
+- URL of corresponding movie poster at IMDb website

+3. Having the URL of each movie's poster at IMDb website, an algorithm is generated in order to download all available posters and implement a facial recognition algorithm aimed at capturing the number of depicted faces at each poster. (`dsfsdfsdfsdfdsf` file)

 ### Feature Enineering
 `as`